skirino/slides/slides/antikythera_framework/slides.md

 - Antikythera itself is DB-agnostic
 - You can use any DB with any lib as you like
-- Executor pool (explained later) provides a basis for rate limiting accesses to DB
+- Executor pools (explained later) provide basis for rate limiting accesses to DB

 ***
 ***